tact-lang/pitaya/docs/SPECIFICATION.md

 2. **Workspace Preparation** - Create isolated git clone in temporary directory BEFORE container creation.
 This ensures the workspace is ready when the container starts
 3. **Container Creation** - If `reuse_container=True` and container exists, reuse it.
 Otherwise, start new container with provided name and resource limits, mount the pre-prepared workspace.
 Container runs with `sleep infinity` for persistence
 4. **Claude Code Execution** - Execute via `docker exec` with structured JSON output, parse events
-5. **Result Collection** - Extract metrics, import branch from workspace to host repository as the final atomic step.
-Instance is only marked complete after successful import
+5. **Result Collection** - Extract metrics, and (if `import_policy` is `auto` or `always`) import branch from workspace to host repository as the final step.
+Before any import, the runner MUST perform an idempotent pre-check (compare workspace HEAD to existing branch HEAD) and treat exact matches as already imported to avoid duplicates across the crash window.
+Orchestration emits `task.completed` only after the runner finishes and import (per policy) succeeds; for `auto` with zero changes, import is skipped and the task completes with `artifact.has_changes=false`.
-6. **Cleanup Decision** - For successful instances: delete workspace immediately, stop container (retained for 2h).
+6. **Cleanup Decision** - For successful instances: delete workspace immediately.
+If `finalize=True`, stop the container (retained for 2h).
+If `finalize=False`, leave the container running (see persistence semantics below).
 For failed instances: keep both workspace and container for 24h debugging

 Each phase emits structured events for observability.
 The pipeline is designed for resumability - if execution fails at phase 4, a retry can resume from that point using the session_id without repeating setup.